cloudflare/cloudflare-docs/content/images/transform-images/transform-via-workers.md

 {{<Aside type="note" header="Note">}}

-Image Resizing is not simulated in the preview of in the Workers dashboard editor.
+Image transformations are not simulated in the preview of in the Workers dashboard editor.

 {{</Aside>}}

 The script preview of the Worker editor ignores `fetch()` options, and will always fetch unresized images.
-To see the effect of Image Resizing you must deploy the Worker script and use it outside of the editor.
+To see the effect of image transformations you must deploy the Worker script and use it outside of the editor.

 ## Error handling